Computing Maximum Likelihood Estimates for Gaussian Graphical Models with Macaulay2: Graphical models of loopless mixed graphs

-Following~\cite{sullivant2010trek}, we assume that the nodes of $G$ are partitioned as $V = U\cup W$, such that: \begin{itemize} \item if $i-j$ in $G$ then $i,j\in U$ \item if $i\leftrightarrow j$ in $G$ then $i,j\in W$ \item there is no directed edge $i\to j$ in $G$ such that $i\in W$ and $j\in U$ \end{itemize} Our definition differs from the one in~\cite{sadeghi2014markov} in that we do not allow multiple edges of the same type, which is due to the set up of the \verb|Graphs| package.
-We also prohibit directed cycles, which ensures there is an ordering on the vertices such that that all vertices in $U$ come before vertices in $W$, and whenever $i\to j$ we have $i<j$.
+Our definition differs from the one in~\cite{sadeghi2014markov} in that we do not allow multiple edges of the same type, which is due to the setup of the \emph{Graphs} package.
+Also note that the partition of vertices excludes multiple edges of the type undirected-bidirected.
+In addition, we prohibit directed cycles, which ensures there is an ordering on the vertices such that all vertices in $U$ come before vertices in $W$, and whenever $i\to j$ we have $i<j$.
+For simplicity of the algorithm, in our \emph{Macaulay2} implementation we will require the graph to be provided with such an ordering of the vertices (see more details in the description of \texttt{partitionLMG} in Section \ref{sec6}).

 A Gaussian graphical model imposes constraints on the covariance matrix of a Gaussian distribution.
-More precisely, a loopless mixed graph $G=(V,E)$ gives rise to the space of covariance matrices $\Sigma \in \RR^{V \times V}$ of the form
+More precisely, a loopless mixed graph $G=(V,E)$ gives rise to the space of covariance matrices $\Sigma \in \RR^{|V| \times |V|}$ of the form~\cite{sullivant2010trek}*{Section 2.3}

-where \begin{itemize} \item[(i)] $\Lambda=[\lambda_{ij}]\in \RR^{V\times V}$ is such that $\lambda_{ij}=0$ whenever $i\to j \notin E$ \item[(ii)] $K=[k_{ij}] \in \RR^{U\times U}$ is symmetric positive definite such that $k_{ij}=0$ whenever $i-j\notin E$ \item[(iii)] $\Psi =[\psi_{ij}]\in \RR^{W\times W}$ is symmetric positive definite such that $\psi_{ij}=0$ whenever $i\leftrightarrow j\notin E$ \end{itemize}
+where \begin{itemize} \item[(i)] $\Lambda=[\lambda_{ij}]\in \RR^{|V|\times |V|}$ is such that $\lambda_{ij}=0$ whenever $i\to j \notin E$; \item[(ii)] $K=[k_{ij}] \in \RR^{|U|\times |U|}$ is symmetric positive definite such that $k_{ij}=0$ whenever $i-j\notin E$; \item[(iii)] $\Psi =[\psi_{ij}]\in \RR^{|W|\times |W|}$ is symmetric positive definite such that $\psi_{ij}=0$ whenever $i\leftrightarrow j\notin E$. \end{itemize}